• Recipes

 3. shuck 1 dozen oysters being careful not to spill the liquid in the bottom of the shell.

-4. spoon 1 tsp of habanero butter on each oyster.
+4. spoon 1 teaspoon of habanero butter on each oyster.

 5. Sprinkle a few lardons and parmesan cheese on top of each oyster.